Christchurch Country: History

 The electorate was created for the first Parliament as a two-member electorate.

 The nomination meeting for the first election was held on 16 August 1853 at the Christchurch Land Office, together with the nomination meeting for the Town of Christchurch electorate.
 The first election was held on Saturday, 27 August between 9 am and 4 pm at the Resident Magistrate's Office in Christchurch, with Charles Simeon acting as the returning officer.
-James Stuart-Wortley and Jerningham Wakefield were the first two representatives.
+James Stuart-Wortley and Jerningham Wakefield were the first two representatives, with Guise Brittan being defeated.
 Wakefield served until the end of the parliamentary term.
 Stuart-Wortley resigned on 18 July 1855.
 As Parliament was dissolved on 15 September 1855, no by-election was held to fill the vacancy.